Why Hema Malini, stepson Sunny Deol won't sit together in Parliament?

 The last Lok Sabha, also known as the 16th Lok Sabha, had 314 MPs who were elected for the first time, according to think tank PRS Legislative Research

-As they prepare to be sworn in as new members of the 17th Lok Sabha, here are some of the seating arrangements:
+As they prepare to be sworn in as new members of the 17th Lok Sabha, here are how some of them will be seated in the Parliament:

 Hema Malini, who has been elected to the Lok Sabha a second time, will be seated in the middle benches, while her stepson Sunny Deol, who was elected from Gurdaspur seat in his maiden attempt in 2019 Lok Sabha elections, will be seated among the back benchers.
 Similary, Sadhavi Pragya will find herself seated far behind Anurag Thakur, who despite being much younger to her has been elected to Parliament for the fourth time.
 This will be Sadhavi Pragya's first stint in the Lok Sabha.

-How are the seating system in Parliament:
+How's the seating arrangement in Parliament:

 The Lok Sabha chamber has a seating accommodation for 550 Members.
 The seats are divided into six blocks, each with eleven rows.
 Block No. 1 on the right-hand side of the Speaker's Chair and Block No. 6 on the left-hand side have 97 seats each.
 The remaining 4 blocks have 89 seats each.